Lewis Cass: Territorial Governor of Michigan

-As a reward for his military service, Cass was appointed Governor of the Michigan Territory by President James Madison on October 29, 1813, serving until 1831.
+As a reward for his military service, Cass was appointed Governor of Michigan Territory by President James Madison on October 29, 1813, and he served until 1831.
 As he was frequently traveling on business, several territorial secretaries often acted as governor in his place.
 During this period, he helped negotiate and implement treaties with Native American tribes in Michigan, by which they ceded substantial amounts of land.
 Some were given small reservations in the territory.

-In 1817, Cass was one of the two commissioners (along with Duncan McArthur), who negotiated the Treaty of Fort Meigs, which was signed on September 29 with several Native American tribes of the region, under which they ceded large amounts of territory to the United States.
+In 1817, Cass was one of two commissioners (along with Duncan McArthur), who negotiated the Treaty of Fort Meigs, which was signed on September 29 with several Native American tribes of the region, under which they ceded large amounts of territory to the United States.
 This helped open up areas of Michigan to settlement by Euro-Americans.
-That same year, Cass was named to serve as Secretary of War under President James Monroe, but he declined the appointment.
+That same year, Cass was named to serve as Secretary of War under President James Monroe, but he declined.

 In 1820, Cass led an expedition to the northwestern part of Michigan Territory, in the Great Lakes region in today's northern Minnesota.
 Its purpose was to map the region and locate the source of the Mississippi River.
-The headwater of the great river was then unknown, resulting in an undefined border between the United States and British North America, which had been linked to the river.
+The headwater was then unknown, resulting in an undefined border between the United States and British North America, which had been linked to the river.
 The Cass expedition erroneously identified what became known as Cass Lake as the Mississippi's source.
-It was not until 1832 that Henry Rowe Schoolcraft, the Cass expedition's geologist, identified nearby Lake Itasca as the headwater of the Mississippi.
+It was not until 1832 that Henry Rowe Schoolcraft, the Cass expedition's geologist, identified nearby Lake Itasca as the true headwater of the Mississippi.

+Though the Northwest Ordinance of 1787 prohibited slavery in the Northwest Territory, which included what later became Michigan Territory, a small number of slaves continued to reside in Michigan until it achieved statehood.
+Despite his later claims to the contrary, as territorial governor, Cass is known to have owned at least one slave, a household servant, as evidenced by 1818 correspondence between him and Alexander Macomb.
+Slavery continued in Michigan until admission to the Union in 1837, when its first state constitution outlawed slavery statewide.